• 1-782-234-2507

 Don counselled students; taught courses in Canadian local government, public sector ethics and communications; established internship programs; developed training resources, and led international delegations.
 Successful in sourcing out and securing funding for innovative educational programming, he was a key player in the establishment of Race, First Nations and Multi-cultural Relations Training for the municipal public sector.

-As a management consultant, Don served as an interim CAO (Chief Administrative Officer) in jurisdictions throughout the Atlantic Provinces and, in 2020-2021, to a hamlet government located in the interior of Canada’s Northwest Territories.
+As a management consultant, Don served as an interim CAO (Chief Administrative Officer) in jurisdictions throughout the Atlantic Provinces and, in 2020-2021, as interim Senior Administrative Officer (SAO) to a hamlet government in the interior of Canada’s Northwest Territories.

 Career responsibilities have included managing annual budgets in excess of $80 million, facilitating organizational reviews and compensation studies, conducting senior management recruitment, developing policy, mentoring employees, resolving conflicts, and leading strategic initiatives.